levatas-agency/engineering/websites-checklist.md

 ## Development and pre-launch activities

-1. Website is responsive and the layouts responds to changes in screen size to accomodate to the respective breakpoints.
+1. Website is responsive and the layouts respond to changes in screen size to accommodate to the respective breakpoints.
 See [Configure the Viewport](https://developers.google.com/speed/docs/insights/ConfigureViewport) and [Size Content to Viewport](https://developers.google.com/speed/docs/insights/SizeContentToViewport).
 1. Files such as JavaScript, HTML, and CSS are minified to reduce file size.
 See [Minify Resources](https://developers.google.com/speed/docs/insights/MinifyResources).
 1. Image files are properly optimized.
 See [
 Optimize Images](https://developers.google.com/speed/docs/insights/OptimizeImages).
 1. Compression is enabled for all HTTP requests.
 See [Enable Compression](https://developers.google.com/speed/docs/insights/EnableCompression).
 1. A server caching strategy covering the creation and cache of dynamic pages is in place.
 See [Improve Server Response Time](https://developers.google.com/speed/docs/insights/Server).
 1. A browser caching strategy is in place.
 See [Leverage Browser Caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
-1. General websites analytics are in place to report on general visitor numbers, in-page engagement, and behaviour taken on the site.
+1. General websites analytics are in place to report on general visitor numbers, in-page engagement, and behavior taken on the site.
 1. Content is proof read for spelling and grammar, punctuation, consistency of writing style, and capitalization.
 1. All the descriptive images on the site use the "alt" attribute to improve ADA compliance.
 1. Custom 404 and 500 error pages are created and setup to work at every level of the site structure.